guilhermemoschen/SC2Statistics/README.md

 - If you'd like to suggest any new feature, just contact me.
 This is an open source project, so even you can contribute!

 #Contact
 My name is Guilherme Moschen and as you may guess, I also play Starcraft 2.
-If you'd like to drop some words just contact at guilherme.catarina@gmail.com or face me in battle.net [[OceanT] Catarinao](http://us.battle.net/sc2/en/profile/34349/2/Catarinao/).
+If you'd like to drop some words just contact at guilherme.catarina@gmail.com or face me in battle.net [OceanT] Catarinao - Catarinao#1602.

 #Requirements to Run
 - .Net Framework 4.5